 If you have decided on making storyline games, then you must have a tight story what people can relate to.
 Plot is the foundation.
 In mobile games we’re not writing books, scripts or even scenarios for PC games.
 Concentrated content is your main goal.
 A simple, yet meaningful plot, involving lots of gameplay is how mobile games should be built.

 Minimal dialogue is better than huge chunks of monologue.
 We are not reading a chapter of Crime and Punishment here.
 Sleek and minimalistic is the way to go.
 That doesn’t mean your dialogue should be primitive in vocabulary.
 On the contrary, your text should always have some kind of flavor, every character should be revealed through different ways of speech and expression.
 People have an instinct good dialogue, and if it’s unnatural and awkward, they’ll notice it right away.

-Characters have to be relatable and interesting, not too overwhelming.
+Characters have to be relatable and interesting, not too overwhelming, as advised by the founders of D20 Collective, experts in DnD dices and role games.
 Better to have a few vivid and memorable characters than a horde of pointless plot-fillers.
 Tight characters with defined features and clear purpose make storyline games more meaningful.